 Artist's Decorating Tip: Buy what you love and you will always find a place for it.
 Works that speak to you will outlast the latest decorating trends.

 For all the images at this time on canvas:

 Megs photographs are produced as fine art pigment photographs on canvas.
 They have greater depth & clarity and will not fade like traditional photographs.
 The framed option comes in a black float frame.

 Please allow 3-5 weeks for delivery as they are made to order especially for you.

 Based in her historic loft studio in Downtown Fargo, North Dakota, Meg Spielman Peldo is an award winning artist.
-She is known for her contemporary twist on the genre of Western Art Photography, her recent works capture modern portrait style images of horses and bison reflecting the history of the plains.
+She is known for her contemporary twist on the genre of Western Art Photography, her recent works capture modern portrait-style images of horses and bison reflecting the history of the plains.
 Her work is found in corporate and personal collections across the USA and abroad.
-She is owner of Meg Spielman Studio and a partner in Dakota Fine Art Gallery, Fargo.
+She is owner of Meg Spielman Studio and a partner in Dakota Fine Art Gallery, Fargo, N.D.

 Love what you see?

 Click here to view more from their collection >>